Get 80% off your plan for your first 6 months.*

 Multiple property owners

-Multiple ownership multiplies your CGT allowance by the number of property owners.
+Joint ownership multiplies your CGT allowance by the number of owners, as each person has their own allowance.

 Private Residence Relief